deepoceanblue/bash-scripts/README.md

 # bash-scripts

-Evergrowing list of bash scripts and snippets.
+Ever-growing list of bash scripts and snippets.

 By convention script names are prepended with `_` (an underscore) and have no `sh` extension.
 This is to limit the name clashes with installed apps and blend together commands in various langs (sh, python *etc*.).